Tansexi/AxSchneider/README.md

-- 👋 Hi, I’m @Tansexi
+- 👋 Hi, I’m @Tansexi alex
-- 👀 I’m interested in ...
+- 👀 I’m interested in several things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning How to code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a new projet
-- 📫 How to reach me ...
+- 📫 How to reach me .

 <!---
 Tansexi/Tansexi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.